ErikBoesen/gimp-web/content/news/2018-04-14_GIMP_2.10_RC2_Released/index.md

 Summary: GIMP 2.10.0-rc2: the end is near
 Status: draft

-Hot on the heels of the first Release Candidate we're happy to have a second RC ready!
-In the last 3 weeks since releasing GIMP 2.10.0-RC1, we've fixed **38 bugs** and introduced important performance improvements.
+Hot on the heels of the first release candidate, we're happy to have a second RC ready!
+In the last 3 weeks since releasing GIMP 2.10.0-RC1, we've fixed **40 bugs** and introduced important performance improvements.

 As usual, for a complete list of changes please see [NEWS](https://git.gnome.org/browse/gimp/tree/NEWS).

 ## Optimizations and multi-threading for painting and display